 Pros: 3 x 30,000 high capacity BTU.
 Matchless ignition.

 Cons: Pricey. heavy when used with grill box.

-We really like the Big Gas 3 stove.
+I really like the Big Gas 3 stove.
 It out puts the same amount of power as the Camp Chef Expedition and comes in a lighter package weighing 49 lbs.
 Its also a luxurious type of stove and is easy to assemble.
-What we love about this deal is that it comes with the Grill box.
+What I love about this deal is that it comes with the Grill box.
 The grill box Weighs 33 lbs so keep that in mind if you are trying to keep weight to a minimum.
 This is a great buy!
-It takes our #2 Winner spot because its not as sturdy as the Expedition and doesn’t have windscreens.
+It takes my #2 Winner spot because its not as sturdy as the Expedition and doesn’t have windscreens.

 Camp Chef Outdoor Portable Camp Oven

 Pros: Its a portable oven and a grill!
 Efficient.
 Can bake and cook a lot of food all at once.